trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 more complicated than our initial `bootstrapTools` dance.
 I think it's only needed to construct final `gcc` and `binutils` attributes.
 It's not crucial for bootstrap process but important for final package set.
-Packages normally rely rely on `stdenv.cc` attribute as a compiler and don't usually refer `gcc` attribute itself directly.
+Packages normally rely on `stdenv.cc` attribute as a compiler and don't usually refer `gcc` attribute itself directly.

 Thus we have a pattern of how to splice an extra stage with `gcc`
 rebuild: